 A mouse elbow support or compression sleeve keeps the tendons loose and provides support throughout your daily activities ( Image Reference).

 A mouse elbow sleeve combines a typical elbow sleeve and a mouse elbow strap.
 It provides compression over the entire area while applying pressure to the forearm, just below the elbow.
-A sleeve keeps the entire elbow warm, which may aid in the healing process.
-It also provides support, so if you have other injuries causing weakness in the joint, a mouse elbow sleeve is a terrific option.
+A sleeve keeps the entire elbow warm and receptive to movement (known as proprioception), which may aid in the healing process.
+It also provides mild support, so if you have other injuries causing weakness in the joint, a mouse elbow sleeve is a terrific option.
 It is more cumbersome and can be inconvenient for some people, and the forearm strap is less accurate than a separate mouse elbow strap.

 To relieve pain and swelling, use therapy along with equipment, stretches, and exercises.
 A physical therapist can teach you plenty of ways to relieve your pain, but here are a few simple options to get you started.

 Cold therapy can help numb the area and reduce inflammation.
-Place a cold pack on the area after exertion to relieve pain and swelling.
-Use a towel or rag to protect your skin.
+Place a cold pack or specialized elbow sleeve (that also provides beneficial compression) on the area after exertion to relieve pain and swelling.
+Use a t-shirt or thin rag to protect your skin, not a towel because it’s too thick.
+Use ice for 10-15 minutes until the area feels numb.
+Do not keep the ice on longer than 15 minutes.

 Soft tissue work can be painful, but you will feel so much better afterward!
 Using your thumb or knuckles, feel for a knot in your elbow.
 Press your fingers into the muscle and rub in a circular motion.
 You may be sore afterward, but when the soreness subsides the muscle will feel looser and less painful.
-To combine icing and massage, freeze water in a small paper cup.
+The key is to apply as much pressure as you can tolerate without the muscles tensing up.
+To combine icing and massage, freeze water in a small paper cup or grab a cold massage ball roller.
 Peel the paper away from the ice, and roll the "ice cup" over the painful area.

 Mouse elbow is painful, frustrating, and can take over your life in a second.
 Everything becomes painful—typing, carrying groceries, shaking hands with a new friend.
 Symptoms can be nagging, and mouse elbow is not an injury that will go away on its own.
 Take care of yourself by implementing changes to your work space and taking regular breaks to stretch and exercise your muscles.
 If you've already developed mouse elbow, ease the pain with a mouse elbow brace and home therapy.
 And if the injury doesn't improve, see your doctor.
 Mouse elbow may sound strange, but it's not an injury that anybody wants to deal with.
 Start improving your work habits now so you can type, point, and click to your heart's content!